 The Multi-shot NR mode is a classic feature from Sony on almost all of its cameras.
 The Multi-shot NR mode in Sony A7r allows you to combine multiple photos into one perfect picture.

 The Multi-shot NR mode has Handheld Twilight and Anti Motion Blur feature.
-Difference between these two features is that Anti Motion Blur takes subject motion into account while you shoot, which may result in a higher sensitivity being used, in order to ensure a sharper photo.
+The difference between these two features is that Anti Motion Blur takes subject motion into account while you shoot, which may result in a higher sensitivity being used, in order to ensure a sharper photo.

 So, while moving also you get clear, crisp, and smooth images.